The Riemannian Bianchi identities of metric connections with skew torsion and generalized Ricci solitons

 Given a Hermitian manifold $(M,g,J)$ the Strominger-Bismut connection $\nabla$ is the unique connection on $M$ that is Hermitian ($\nabla g= 0$ and $\nabla J = 0$) and has totally skew-symmetric torsion tensor $T$.
 Its existence and explicit expression first appeared in Strominger's seminal paper \cite{Str} in 1986 in connection with the heterotic supersymmetric string background, where he called it the H-connection.
 Three years later, Bismut formally discussed and used this connection in his local index theorem paper \cite{bismut}, which leads to the name Bismut connection in literature.
 Note that this connection was also called KT connection (K\"ahler with torsion) and characteristic connection.

 If the torsion 3-form $T$ of $\nabla$ is closed, $dT=0$, which is equivalent to the condition $\partial\bar\partial\omega=0$, the Hermitian metric g is called SKT (strong K\"ahler with torsion) \cite{hkt} or pluriclosed.
-The SKT (pluriclosed) metrics has found many applications in both physics, see e.g. \cite{hull, howe, Str, hethor, hethor1,sethi} and geometry, see e.g. \cite{yaujost,IP1, IP2, salamon, swann, yau,yau1, FIUV,FT1, streets, liu}.
+The SKT (pluriclosed) metrics have found many applications in both physics, see e.g. \cite{hull, howe, Str, hethor, hethor1,sethi} and geometry, see e.g. \cite{yaujost,IP1, IP2, salamon, swann, yau, FIUV,FT1, streets, liu}.
 For example in type II string theory, the torsion 3-form $T$ is identified with the 3-form field strength.
 This is required by construction to satisfy $dT=0$.
-Streets and Tian \cite{streets} introduced a hermitian Ricci flow under which the pluriclosed or equivalently strong KT structure is preserved.
-Generalizations of the pluriclosed condition $\partial\bar\partial\omega=0$ on 2n dimensional Hermitian manifolds in the form $ \omega^\ell\wedge \partial\bar\partial \omega^k=0~, ~~~1\leq k+\ell\leq n-1~ $ has been investigated in \cite{FU,Pop,FWW,IP3} etc.
+Streets and Tian \cite{streets} introduced a Hermitian Ricci flow under which the pluriclosed or equivalently strong KT structure is preserved.
+Generalizations of the pluriclosed condition $\partial\bar\partial\omega=0$ on 2n dimensional Hermitian manifolds in the form $ \omega^\ell\wedge \partial\bar\partial \omega^k=0~, ~~~1\leq k+\ell\leq n-1~ $ have been investigated in \cite{FU,Pop,FWW,IP3} etc.

-Hermitian metrics with the Strominger-Bismut connection being K\"ahler-like, namely, its curvature satisfies the Riemannian first Bianchi identity ( the identity \eqref{RB} below), have been studied in \cite{AOUV}, investigating this property on 6-dimensional solvmanifolds with holomorphically trivial canonical bundle.
-It was conjectured by Angela-Otal-Ugarte-Villakampa in \cite{AOUV} that such metrics should be SKT (pluriclosed).
+Hermitian metrics with the Strominger-Bismut connection being K\"ahler-like, namely, its curvature satisfies the Riemannian first Bianchi identity ( the identity \eqref{RB} below), have been studied in \cite{AOUV}, investigating this property on 6-dimensional solvmanifolds with a holomorphically trivial canonical bundle.
+It was conjectured by Angella-Otal-Ugarte-Villakampa in \cite{AOUV} that such metrics should be SKT (pluriclosed).

-Support to that can be derived from [Theorem~5]\cite{WYZ} where the simply connected hermitian manifolds with flat Strominger-Bismut connection are classified and it easily follows that these spaces are SKT (pluriclosed) with parallel 3-form torsion \cite{AOUV}.
+Support to that can be derived from [Theorem~5]\cite{WYZ} where the simply connected Hermitian manifolds with flat Strominger-Bismut connection are classified and it easily follows that these spaces are SKT (pluriclosed) with parallel 3-form torsion \cite{AOUV}.
 The latter conclusion also follows from the Cartan-Schouten theorem \cite{CS}, (see also [Theorem~2.2]\cite{AF}).

-The conjecture by Angela-Otal-Ugarte-Villakampa was proved in \cite{ZZ}.
+The conjecture by Angella-Otal-Ugarte-Villakampa was proved in \cite{ZZ}.
 In the first version of \cite{ZZ} in the arXive the authors stated, by a misprint, that the Strominger-Bismut connection is K\"ahler like if and only if the curvature satisfies the identity